LunK-Original/LUNKCHA/README.md

 # LUNKCHA
-This is a website to download LEUNCA, and LEUNCA is a tool to make player control easier in Godot.
+This is a website to download LUNKCHA, and LUNKCHA is a tool to make player control easier in Godot.